alexpetros/unplannedobsolescence.com/content/blog/behavior-belongs-in-html.md

 then clicking the button submits your input as a query, and navigates to the result.
 So if you're on `http://example.com` and the text box has `cats` in it, clicking submit will navigate you to `http://example.com/search?q=cats`.
-This is exactly how [the Google homepage worked](https://web.archive.org/web/20040426014304/http://www.google.com/) for a long time.
+The Google homepage [worked exactly like this](https://web.archive.org/web/20040426014304/http://www.google.com/) for a very long time.

-This is functionality that the HTML defined.
+HTML defined that functionality in its entirety.
 The page does something interactive—it makes a network request using your input, when you click the button—and no JavaScript was involved.
 It's easy to read, semantic, and will work in every web browser forever.
 Most importantly, it demonstrates that the entire concept of "HTML defines the layout, JS defines the functionality" is definitionally incorrect.

 ## Enhancing the semantics
 The problem with doing everything this way is that the functionality of HTML is extraordinarily